jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

-Now we discuss, plan, and celebrate, as lords of the royal houses going to war
+Now we discuss, plan, and celebrate, as lords of the royal houses going to war.

 Earl Johnson receives a letter, "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert."

-The Prince's many victorious European battles gives him great renown.
+The Prince's many victorious European battles give him great renown.
 A burst of excitement follows.
 The nobles give a great many commands and dictate their letters; to avoid the stain of ink.
 Servants do the rest.
-Good
+Good.

 Among the celebrations, I look up at the marvelous painting of my father.
 Done by the greatest artists in Europe.
 The middling sort count coin and ledgers.
 We count centuries.
 Art.
 Glory.
 Faith.
 Loyalty.
 Inheritance.
 Position.
 I see that my father, King James, ascended into Heaven, gold and silver lines showing the justice of our Divine Right.